-This type of CD allows you to take advantage of a rising-rate environment.
+A bump-up CD helps you benefit from a rising-rate environment.
 Suppose you buy a 2-year CD at a given rate, and six months into the term the bank offers an additional quarter-point on the same investment.

 A bump-up CD gives you the option of telling the bank you want to get the higher rate for the remainder of the term.
 Institutions that offer this CD option usually allow only one bump-up per term.

 The drawback is you may get a lower initial rate on a bump-up CD than on a traditional 2-year CD.
 The longer it takes interest rates to rise, the longer it will take to make up for the earlier, lower-rate portion of the term.

 Be sure you have realistic expectations about the interest-rate environment before buying a bump-up CD.
 See how bump-up CD deals stack up against traditional CD rates.

 These CDs offer consumers the opportunity to withdraw their money without incurring a penalty, although the depositor may have to maintain a minimum balance in the account.

 You can expect the interest rate on a liquid CD to be higher than the bank’s money market rate.
 But it’s usually lower than the rate on a traditional CD of the same term.
 You’ll have to weigh the convenience of liquidity against whatever return you’re sacrificing.

 A key consideration when purchasing a liquid CD is how soon you can make a withdrawal after opening the account.
 Federal law requires that the money stay in the account for seven days before it can be withdrawn without penalty, but banks can set the first penalty-free withdrawal for any time beyond that.

 These CDs are similar to zero-coupon bonds.
 As with the bond, you buy the CD at a deep discount to its par value (or the amount you’ll receive when the CD matures).